The Effects of Generative AI Agents and Scaffolding on Enhancing Students' Comprehension of Visual Learning Analytics: Method

-Two researchers familiar with the dataset and visualisations designed the six evaluation questions.
+Two researchers familiar with the learning contexts and visualisations designed the six evaluation questions.
 A third researcher validated this design to ensure its applicability across all three sets of visualisations: pre-intervention, intervention, and post-intervention.
 Any discrepancies were resolved through discussion, leading to a consensus on the final evaluation questions.
 These questions ensured alignment with the data insights in the visualisations and the appropriate Bloom's taxonomy levels.
-Appendix \ref{appendix:evaluation} provides an example of the first set of evaluation questions for the pre-intervention condition, which share the same structure as the other two sets for the subsequent phases.
 While the order of the questions remained consistent across all phases, the order of the answer choices was randomised to minimise bias and improve reliability and validity \citep{aera2014}.
 A fifth option, 'I am not sure,' was added to each question to reduce guessing, following recommendations in mini-VLAT and VLAT \citep{lee2016vlat, pandey2023mini}.
-The time taken to answer each question correctly was measured to evaluate the efficiency of insights extraction, while the accuracy rate was recorded to provide insights into the effectiveness of comprehension (further elaborated in Section \ref{sec:method-analysis}) \citep{Zhu2007,Garlandini2009}.
+The time taken to answer each question correctly was measured to evaluate the efficiency of insights extraction, while the accuracy rate was recorded to provide insights into the effectiveness of comprehension (further elaborated in Section \ref{sec:method-analysis}).